Local Rules

 Immovable Obstructions (Rule 16)

-- All artificially surfaced paths and artificially surfaced tracks (are immovable obstructions.
+- All artificially surfaced paths and artificially surfaced tracks are immovable

-- Immovable obstructions close to or on the putting green - when a ball lies in the general area, interference exists if an immovable obstruction is: on the player’s line of play an/or is within two club-lengths of the putting green and/or within two club-lengths of the ball.
+- Immovable obstructions close to or on the putting green - when a ball lies in the general area and interference exists if an immovable obstruction is on the player’s line of play and is within two club-lengths of the putting green and within two clublengths of the ball.
 The player may take relief under Rule 16.1b.

-(Exception - There is no relief under c) and d) this Local Rule if the player chooses a line of play that is clearly unreasonable).
+Exception - There is no relief under 3) and 4) this Local Rule if the player chooses a line of play that is clearly unreasonable).

 Out of Bounds (Rule 18.2)